trailsjs/doc/en/deploy/scaling.md

 If you have your api packaged in a docker container, you can use an orchestration platform to scale the application.

-This example assumes you setup docker in the manner specified at [Docker](docker.md).
+This example assumes you setup docker in the manner specified in [the trails Docker tutorial](docker.md).

 ## [Docker Swarm](https://docs.docker.com/engine/swarm/)